ktriviso/rails-intro-oppertunity/README.md

 **NOTE:** Run the express generator as follows and see how close it gets to the MVC model:  **express express_app --view=ejs**

-**Q:** To what extend did we conform to the model and what is missing?
+**Q:** To what extend did does this conform to the model and what is missing?

 ## There is more than just MVC...
 MVC is just one architectural design pattern.
 Several other patterns include: